 Brunch and bottomless mimosas are on the agenda every day of the week from 10 to 3 at this Capitol Hill spot (see here).
 Refills of OJ and brut bubbly are never-ending—at least within a two-hour window.

 The Twin Peaks cafe lookalike might be the only spot in Seattle where you can get a mimosa pitcher 20 hours a day, every single day.
 Lost Lake’s bubbles make up 75 percent of the drink, too.

-At just $14 per person, this Hawaiian fried chicken joint shines on our list as the most affordable of the bunch.
+At just $15, this Hawaiian fried chicken joint shines on our list as one of the more affordable of the bunch.
 Round out your morning meal with a plate of french toast, or the less traditional spicy fried chicken sandwich.
 Brunch goes from 9 to 3 on weekends, but be advised: Ma'ono's West Seattle location is the only one that offers the killer deal on one-liter carafes. —Landon Groves

 For the late risers among us, Mission Cantina's weekend brunch menu starts at 10 and doesn't let up until 4—for those keeping track at home, that's a solid six hours of day drinking.
 As if that wasn't already enough, the West Seattle restaurant boasts 15 different kinds of bottomless mimosas in flavors like hibiscus and prickly pear ($15 each). —LG